 - In the TTL (Time to Live) field, set to 1800 or leave the default.

-You can wait a few minutes and try clicking "Verify DKIM", which will check that you've added the record properly.
-While DNS can take up to 48 hours to update, please get in touch with us if it's been more than a few hours since you updated your DNS and the record still isn't verified.
+You can wait a few minutes and try clicking "Authenticate DKIM", which will check that you've added the record properly.
+While record can take up to 48 hours to propagate, please get in touch with us if it's been more than a few hours since you updated your DNS and the record still isn't verified.

 To learn more, take a look at our article How to Verify Your SPF and DKIM records.